 - Investors to give them $43m in funding

 - Early users to trust them with their car

 - Insurance companies to insure each vehicle (a HUGE accomplishment)

-At Hustle Con, Getaround’s founder Jessica Scorpio taught how she started a company around a such huge idea (even though she can’t code), and how she convinced users and investors to trust her.
-Check out her presentation here.
+At Hustle Con, Getaround’s founder Jessica Scorpio will teach teach how she started a company around a such huge idea (even though she can’t code) and how she convinced users and investors to trust her.

-If you wanna come to Hustle Con on May 13 and meet the founders of Soylent, Bonobos, Casper, Headspace, and a bunch others, click here to get your ticket.
+If you wanna come to Hustle Con on April 24th, click here to get your ticket.